Electric power. What is it?

 Electricity, except for the lightning's atmospheric electricity and the Earth's weakly negative potential, is not a primary energy source of the earth so it has to be produced by transforming a source of energy primary.
 In this way, electrical energy is considered as a secondary energy source.
 In the process of transformation, the yield always less than 100%, occurs within the power plants.

-Another important element for producing electricity is water in liquid form (as in hydroelectric plants) or in the form of steam under high pressure (in thermal plants, geothermal power plants, nuclear fission and solar thermal plants) , In order to rotate the turbines to produce alternating current more consistently by the alternator.
+Another important element for producing electricity is water in liquid form (as in hydroelectric plants) or in the form of high pressure steam (in thermal plants, geothermal power plants, nuclear fission and solar thermal plants) , In order to rotate the turbines to produce alternating current more consistently by the alternator.

 The use of water presents the following problems arising from the need to heat it:

-In the case of wind power plants, no water is needed, since the turbines are driven by the force of the wind.
+In the case of wind plants, no water is needed, since the turbines are driven by the force of the wind.

 Electricity distribution and supply